Gueststream-Inc/VRPConnector/README.txt

 * Added travel insurance ID for better Escapia support.
 * Fixed use of address field 1 on unit page for map geolocating.
 * Stopped VRP pages from overwriting the posts so widgets and other items can list posts on VRP pages.
+* Disable the default behavior of scrolling zoom on the unit page map.

 = 1.1.2 =
 * Fixed bug to allow using 'Featured=true' in vrpSearch shortcode to display only units that are set as featured.